lelegard/arm-cpusysregs/README.md

 [2] HCR_EL2 is readable at EL1 on macOS.
 Access not allowed in a Linux VM and crashes the system.

 [3] SCR_EL3 cannot by read/write at EL1.
 It is supported to format its possible values only.

+[4] PMSIDR_EL1 cannot be read on Linux at EL1, even when FEAT_SPE is implemented.